wiremock/wiremock.org/_site/docs/extending-wiremock.md

 ## Registering Extensions

-You can directly register the extension programmatically via its class name, class or an instance:
+You can directly register the extension programmatically using its class name, class, or an instance:

 ```java
 new WireMockServer(wireMockConfig()